pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Identity

 In [Identity][crosswalk-identity] we demonstrate how to create typical IAM resources for use in Kubernetes.
+You'll want to create the Identity stack first.

 Separation of identities is important for several reasons: it can be used to limit the blast radius if a given group is compromised, can regulate the number